-- Fantastic Racism: Though already mentioned above in general, a very specific example occurs during the latest events of Lanseal's Measuring Day.
+- Fantastic Racism: A very specific example occurs during the latest events of Lanseal's Measuring Day.
 After a hilarious series of events involving the barrier between the boys' and girls' sections in the gym for measuring being knocked down, exposing a portion of both sides to each other's good looks, various students ended up focusing their dislike of Imperials on Kelda.
 Their unending stream of barbs toward her height, looks, and even an expression of lewd intentions drove her to tears... and got a girl suplexed by Yulia.

-- Heroic BSOD + ItGetsEasier: Morgan goes into shellshock after her first kill, but after coming to terms with it, she's ready to keep on doing it.
+- Heroic BSoD: Morgan goes into shellshock after her first kill, but after coming to terms with it, she's ready to keep on.

 - Mildly Military: Zig-zagged.
 Radio callsigns and military jargon are used, but personal interactions between some characters and others are hardly formal even during a battle.

-- Can't Hold Her Liquor: Katie pretty much exemplifies this trope, and made more so horrific by the fact that she's a genki girl.
-During the New Year's party, she takes one mere swig of champagne, then goes off to try and hit on Katarina, gets in a verbal fight with drunk Zamuel, ends up being apprehended by Ashley, Mikhail, and Adam, then passes out on Ashley's bed, but not before making drunken pick-up attempts on her as well.
+- Can't Hold His Liquor: Katie to a horrific degree.
+She's a genki girl and during the New Year's party, she takes one mere swig of champagne, then goes off to try and hit on Katarina, gets in a verbal fight with drunk Zamuel, ends up being apprehended by Ashley, Mikhail, and Adam, then passes out on Ashley's bed, but not before making drunken pick-up attempts on her as well.

-- Gollum Made Me Do It: In this case, Excella made me do it.
+- Gollum Made Me Do It: Excella made Katarina do it.
 Katarina often struggles with a persona that takes the form of her deceased sister.
-There have been times where Excella actually takes over...
+There have been times where Excella actually takes over.